Kristian-Tan/notes/linux/QEMU⁄KVM cloud-init.md

 - qemu option explanation:
   - ```-nographic```
     - do not use graphical window output (print output in terminal)
-    - without this some VM will show message 'boot without initrd' and stuck there
+    - without this some VM will show message 'boot without initrd' and stuck there (without this, click 'view'>'serial0' in qemu window)
     - only use this for image that boots without grub / without bootloader (e.g.: ubuntu cloud and newer)
   - ```-device virtio-net-pci,netdev=net00 -netdev id=net00,type=user,hostfwd=tcp::2222-:22```
     - add device using 'virtio-net-pci' driver, using 'net00' as backend